 When you decide to become an entrepreneur, you sign up to venture out on the business battlefield.
-Not the kind strewn with ammunition and camo fatigues but you still wind up hanging around in some pretty dark and lonely trenches – the trenches of exhausting work, little sleep, make it or break it deadlines, and intellectual combat.
+Not the kind strewed with ammunition and camo fatigues but you still wind up hanging around in some pretty dark and lonely trenches – the trenches of exhausting work, little sleep, make it or break it deadlines, and intellectual combat.

 All of that stress can make it especially tough to reach the goals you have set for yourself.
 Do you have what it takes to win on the business battlefield by accomplishing your most lofty business goals?
 Will you be able to outshine, out-recruit, and outsell your competition this year and the next?
 If you start tackling your goals with tactical precision as a well-trained soldier approaching a battle would, you’ll accomplish your goals and win in business.

 No matter how great and how S.M.A.R.T. ² your goals are, simply creating them and writing them down does nothing toward actually achieving them.
 You need to have an actionable plan of how you’re going to achieve each of your goals and spend the majority of your time and energy executing those action plans.
-To ensure you can’t fail, create each plan as a highly-detailed, bulletproof battle plan because on the business battlefield, every entrepreneur has a target on their back.
+To ensure you can’t fail, create each plan as a highly detailed, bulletproof battle plan because, on the business battlefield, every entrepreneur has a target on their back.

 Break 'Em Down